supreethr23/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 # Fabric Workspace

 ## Task 8: Create a Fabric Workspace
-1. Now let’s create a workspace with Fabric license.
+1. Now let’s create a workspace with a Fabric license.
 Select **Workspaces** from the left navigation bar.
 A dialog opens.
 2. Select **+ New workspace**.

     ![](../media/lab-02/image051.png)